 How to pick a good family doctor

-A good primary care physician will be able to (and happy to) help you manage simple ailments at home, or even educate about over the counter medicines you can use.
+A good primary care physician will be able to (and happy to) help you manage simple ailments at home, or even educate you about over-the-counter medicines you can use.

 Long waiting times are no longer the only sign of a good doctor.
 In modern times, respect is paid to the patient’s time, and business processes are sleeker to allow for timely appointments.